PSA – QuickBooks Online Integration

 • Non-Inventory Items or Products and Services (Expenses) as Expenses: import non-inventory items or products and services (expenses) as expenses only if exporting billable expense entries.

-• Other Charge Items or Products and Services (Other Expense) as Charges: Import other charge items or products and services (other expense) as charges only exporting billable charge entries.
+• Products and Services (Other Expense) as Charges: Import products and services (other expense) as charges only if exporting billable charge entries.

 Note: If Taxes and Clients are imported at different times, then Taxes must be imported first and subsequently Clients to ensure that the imported Clients are always associated to the correct Taxes.
 If Taxes and Clients are imported at the same time (during the same import process), the tax association is automatic.